Kate E. Brubacher

-Kate Emily Brubacher is an American lawyer who has served as the United States attorney for the District of Kansas since March 2023.
+Kate Emily Brubacher is an American lawyer who served as the United States attorney for the District of Kansas from March 2023 to January 2025.

 Early life and education

 Brubacher is a native of North Newton, Kansas.
 She received a Bachelor of Arts and Master of Arts from Stanford University in 2003.
 She received a Master of Arts from Yale Divinity School in 2007 and a Juris Doctor from Yale Law School in 2010.

 Career

 After graduating from law school, Brubacher was an analyst with Essex Management Company in New York City from 2010 to 2011.
 From 2011 to 2012, she was an associate at Cravath, Swaine & Moore in New York City.
 From 2012 to 2016, she was an associate at Cooley LLP.
 From 2016 to August 2022, she served as an assistant prosecuting attorney in the Jackson County, Missouri Prosecuting Attorney's Office.
 She was part of a team that successfully fought for the release of Kevin Strickland, a Kansas City man who served more than 40 years in prison for a triple murder he did not commit.